 - dry-fit shirt

-- trekking pants or long leggings (to prevent rope from chaffing your calves when ascending)
+- trekking pants or long leggings (to prevent the rope from chaffing your calves when ascending)

 - trekking shoes